Get 80% off your plan for your first 6 months.*

 Reasons for increasing prices

 Price increases are upward adjustments to your product or service costs.
-While customers may resist them, they’re often essential for business sustainability.
+While customers may resist them, they're often essential for business sustainability and long-term growth.

 Common reasons for increasing prices include maintaining profit margins, covering rising costs, and reflecting improved value.
-In fact, rising energy prices were the top reason for businesses raising their prices in early 2023, followed by raw material costs and labour costs.
+In fact, rising energy prices were the top reason for businesses raising their prices in early 2023.
+Raw material costs and labour costs followed close behind.
 Understanding these drivers helps you communicate changes confidently to customers.

 Key drivers for price increases include: